The Military’s Not Just a Job. . . It’s Eight Years of Your Life!

 Recruiters might promise that you’ll get to go to college “free,” but it’s not free – you must work for it!
 And the benefits will not be guaranteed.

 The Post-9/11 GI Bill offers more money than in the past to those who qualify, and it allows military members to transfer unused financial aid to other family members, but there are conditions and possible problems you should know about.
-For example:

-• People must enlist for a total of 10 years to transfer unused college benefits to family members.
+- People must enlist for a total of 10 years to transfer unused college benefits to family members.

-In addition to the dangers of war, women experience a special threat: about 1/3rd of all females in the military are sexually assaulted, twice the rate for civilians (N.Y.
-Times, 2/26/13).
-And when assaults are reported, the rate of prosecution is very low, meaning the victims often must continue working in a hostile workplace.
-These problems still exist despite many years of promises to do something about them.
+When such assaults are reported by the victims, the rate of prosecution is very low, and the victims often must continue working in a hostile workplace.
+These problems still exist despite many years of promises by the military to prevent them.

 Some recruiters claim that the risk of personal harm is small, that few people are killed or injured in U.S. wars.
 But in 2012, almost half of the 1.6 million military members sent to Iraq and Afghanistan had filed disability claims for injuries (Assoc.
 Press, 5/27/12).